gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Deep breath: "We'll need to take food.
 And something to drink."

 - Episode 7
+  - The Gears takes them on broken old roads, collecting parts of itself as they go
+    - "We live in the cracks between things, in the forgotten places."
+  - Reach an observatory
+    - The Gears explains that the Makers liked to look at the stars before they went away
+    - Most bots won't visit it (superstitious)
+  - Point the telescope at Heck
+    - Windowless brick buildings connected by elevated walkways
+    - Seems strangely empty to Maddy
+    - The Gears: "Don't need to eat, don't need to go home to sleep - much less rushing around than breathers"
+  - Spot the raiding party
+    - Hold their breath as a bot passes by, slows, then speeds up again
+    - The pay-me-no-mind widget works
+  - Maddy is about to ask where her father is when a little sentry bot interrupts
+    - See the Gears fight for the first time (swarms it from a dozen different directions)
+    - The children are frightened of the Gears for the first time
+    - See how the Gears incorporates parts from the defeated bot into itself almost immediately
+  - Gears: "Now we go"

 - Episode 8

 - Episode 9
+  - Betrayal: the Gears turns off the pay-me-no-mind widget so that the raiding party will distract Central

 - Episode 10